MichaelCurrin/llm-commit-msg/README.md

 ## VS Code extension ideas

-If you want this LLM logic as an _extension_ in VS Code instead of as a CLI, you can search the extensions marketplace for extensions that generate commit messages.
+If you prefer this LLM logic as an _extension_ in an IDE like VS Code instead of as a CLI, you can search the extensions marketplace for extensions that generate commit messages.
 There are many, but they tend to require a ChatGPT token and paid subscription and won't necessarily work with a local LLM or ChatGPT alternatives.

 ## Quickstart

-Install with `pip` or `pipx`:

 ```sh
 $ pip install git+https://github.com/MichaelCurrin/llm-commit-msg